 Snow conceals booby traps and mines, making travel between trench lines more perilous.
 And without leaves on the trees there’s also less natural concealment for recon teams or other foot patrols to hide from drones.
 Due to the prevalence of thermal imaging tools on both sides of the lines, camouflaging one’s heat signature has become just as important as visible spectrum concealment.

 “I realized that camouflage in winter in modern conflicts is shifting from the visual direction to thermal camouflage, because the main method for detecting personnel and living positions in trenches is becoming heat detection,” Denysiuk said.
 “Therefore, it is imperative to make earthen and wooden screens in all open areas of the trench line, as well as to remove smoke from the stoves as far as possible from residential positions, because they are used to recognize targets for artillery attacks and aimed fire using anti-tank guided missiles.”

 Early morning fog, a common occurrence in eastern Ukraine during the winter, is often used as a time to repair equipment or sections of the trenches since the enemy is less likely to spot such activities.
-However, at places where the two camps are separated by the width of a standard farm field — about half a mile — snipers can still use thermal scopes through the morning fog.
+However, at places where the two camps are separated by the width of a standard farm field — about half a mile — snipers can still use thermal scopes through fog.

 Although the war is largely locked at an entrenched standstill, Ukrainian troops are always ready to move on a moment’s notice in case of an enemy breakthrough attempt.
 For that reason, it’s especially important in winter to keep vehicles in working order.